-Moravian College's graduate teacher action research studies from one of the largest repositories of publicly accessible teacher research in the world and may be accessed in Reeves Library or electronically, here.
+Moravian University's graduate teacher action research studies from one of the largest repositories of publicly accessible teacher research in the world and may be accessed in Reeves Library or electronically, here.

 The goal of the Student Opportunities for Academic Research (SOAR) program is to facilitate student research in collaboration with a faculty mentor.
 To this end, the program provides stipends, travel allowances, and research expenses to support students and their faculty mentors as they engage in scholarly or creative work.
 Since its inception in 1998, the SOAR program has supported projects with student and faculty participation across every academic discipline at the college.

 Education students have engaged in a wide array of SOAR projects on campus, in the local community, and abroad.
 They have presented their research at national and international conferences.

 SOAR Profile: We Thought She Would Be Able to Go: Exploring Parents' Experiences of Ableism Concerning School Trips

 SOAR Profile: Schooling, Justice, and the Future: Arts-Based Research for Educational Change

 SOAR Profile: Towards Project-Based Citizen Science: Environmental Education and Community Action at Lehigh Valley Summerbridge